What Americans are reading

 The track was somewhat on the sand and furthermore on the roadway close to the seashore.
 Prior occasions highlighted 200-mile races with stock vehicles.
 In 1959, the 500-mile stock vehicle race was held at Daytona.
 It was the second 500-mile NASCAR race.

-Some of the best NASCAR drivers have won the prestigious Daytona 500 race since its inception.
-Richard Petty has won the race most times.
-He has won the race 7 times.
+Some of the best NASCAR drivers have won the prestigious Daytona race since its inception.
+Richard Petty has won the race most times; he has won the race seven times.

-Cale Yarborough has won the race 4 times.
-Denny Hamlin and Jeff Gordon have won the race 3 times.
+Cale Yarborough has won the race four times, whereas Denny Hamlin and Jeff Gordon have won the race three times each.
 NASCAR legend Jimmie Johnson has also won the race twice.

 Denny Hamlin won the 2020 race by 0.014 seconds over Ryan Blaney on the second restart in overtime.
 Chris Buescher, David Ragan, and Kevin Harvick rounded out the top five.